guillaumeblaquiere/eventsync/README.md

   --set-env-vars="^##^CONFIG=$CONFIG"
 ```
 *You can note here the special `^##^` to indicate gcloud CLI that the env var separator is no longer the comma `,` but the
 `##` now.
-It prevents issue with JSON where comma is the standard attribute separator.*
+It prevents issues with JSON where comma is the standard attribute separator.*

 The deployment display the `<CloudRunServiceUrl>`